5 spooky castles in the UK to visit this Halloween

 During Halloween, they are hosting The Haunted Castle event, where visitors must avoid the creeping creature known as the ‘Rebreather’, and meet the ghosts of his previous victims.

 In last year's Open Week, National Trust Scotland provided free access to the castle in exchange for a National Lottery ticket.

-Gwyrch Castle is a Grade I listed country house from the 19th century in the North Wales and is considered one of the first attempts to replicate medieval architecture in Europe.
-The castle has stunning views of a deer park and the Irish Sea.
-Throughout its history, the castle has had various owners and purposes; during WWII it was used during rescue operations and later it was purchased by an American who wanted to renovate it into a luxury hotel.
+Gwyrch Castle is a Grade I listed country house from the XIX century in the north of Wales and is considered one of the first attempts to replicate the medieval architecture in Europe.
+The castle has stunning views of a parkland with deer’s and the sea.
+Throughout its history, the castle has had various owners and purposes; during WWII it was used as rescue operations and later it was purchased by an American who wanted to renovate it into a luxury hotel.
 In 2018, the Gwyrch Castle Preservation Trust purchased the land on behalf of the nation thanks to a range of donations from organisations, including the National Lottery Heritage Fund.

 Castle Espie Wildfowl Wetland Centre is a great place for families and nature lovers in Northern Ireland.
-It's home to the largest collection of native and exotic water birds in the region.
+It is home to the largest collection of native and exotic water birds in the region.
 Besides woodland walks and soft play areas in the wetlands, you can also enjoy workshops and events.